Date of Degree

 xiii, 177 pages

 Includes bibliographical references (pages 167-177).

 Copyright 2013 Thomas Brantseg

 Brantseg, Thomas Felton.
 "Core-Collapse Supernova Remnants and Interactions with Their Surroundings."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.